Ireland says gay marriage good for business

 Technology companies in Dublin's so-called Silicon Docks have attracted thousands of international staff, making it one of the most multicultural areas of the city.

-While Ireland was the last country in Western Europe to decriminalize gay sex, social attitudes have shifted as the Church's domination of politics collapsed after a series of sex abuse scandals.
+While Ireland was the last country in Western Europe to decriminalise gay sex, social attitudes have shifted as the Church's domination of politics collapsed after a series of sex abuse scandals.

 Foreign investment is crucial for Ireland, helping shelter the economy from the worst of a crisis that landed it in an international bailout in 2010.